Salary to cover MBA courses will be provided in addition to stipend.

 The University of Texas (UT) Southwestern Medical Center is comprised of two academic medical centers, three outpatient cancer infusion centers, one ambulatory infusion center, five retail pharmacies and a specialty pharmacy.
 UT Southwestern offers a PGY-1/PGY-2 health-system pharmacy administration and leadership residency experience in an exciting and expanding healthcare system.
 Throughout the program, residents will constantly be involved in administrative functions within the department.
-The first year’s rotations focus on completion of clinical requirements through internal medicine, critical care, infectious disease, cardiology, and two additional elective required clinical rotations.
-The second year has a focus on administrative topics through inpatient, ambulatory, oncology, finance, quality/medication safety, and senior leadership rotations.
+The first year’s rotations focus on completion of clinical requirements through internal medicine, critical care, antimicrobial stewardship, cardiology, and two additional elective required clinical rotations.
+Additionally during the first year the resident will complete an inpatient operations and finance/budgeting rotations.
+The second year has a focus on administrative topics through inpatient, ambulatory, oncology, finance, quality/medication safety, senior leadership rotations, plus electives and possibly external rotation experiences.
 Throughout the 24 months, residents will complete a MBA degree through our partnership with UT Dallas.
 Most classes are online with periodic weekend attendance required.
-Additionally, longitudinal experiences include, but are not limited to, staffing in the central pharmacy and clinical areas, code blue response, presentation of a one-hour ACPE accredited continuing education lecture, and completion of a research project.
+Additionally, longitudinal experiences include, but are not limited to, staffing in the central pharmacy and clinical areas, code blue response, presentation of a one-hour ACPE accredited continuing education lecture, administrative on-call responsibilities and completion of a research project.
 The resident’s research project will also count towards completion of the MBA’s capstone course.
 The program’s goal is to develop and prepare the residents for a variety of administrative positions and to be future leaders within the profession.

 UT Southwestern Medical Center is a premier academic health system, with a top-ranked medical school and patient care services ranked as one of the best in the Dallas-Ft.
 Worth Metroplex, providing a full range of patient care.
 The growing health system contains 900 staffed beds and serves 37,000 inpatients annually.
 The Department of Pharmacy maintains academic relationships with many Colleges of Pharmacy and the UT Southwestern Medical School, ensuring a strong commitment to the education of pharmacy residents and students.